-Limitation: AIDS case reporting was investigated using 3 definitions: First, using AIDS cases reported in AIDS case report forms from the DTP; Second, using AIDS cases reported via the BCCDC and third, using a CD4 cell count of <200 cells/μL at time of ART initiation using DTP data.
-AIDS case reporting is passive in BC, thus; AIDS case reporting is not well captured.
+Limitation: AIDs case reporting was investigated using 2 definitions: First, using AIDs cases reported in AIDs case report forms from the DTP, and second, using a CD4 cell count of <200 cells/ $\mu$ L at time of ART initiation using DTP data.
+AIDs case reporting is passive in BC, thus; AIDS case reporting is not well captured.
 The DTP sends out AIDS reporting forms to physicians annually.
-The BCCDC uses DTP AIDS case reports as well as physician AIDS case reports made directly to the BCCDC.
-The most recent AIDS data available from the BCCDC is from 2011.
 Interpreting AIDS case reports should be done with these limitations in mind.
 AIDS data is updated annually as very few AIDS cases reports are reported in general and trends would be difficult to notice if reported quarterly.